Mexico sends 660 soldiers, National Guard to protect lime growers suffering extortion by cartels

 The department said the troops were visiting packing houses, escorting trucks transporting the fruit and providing security at wholesale markets in the main producing areas around the towns of Apatzingan, Aguililla and Buenavista.

-It said that in just over a week, the troops deployed to Michoacan had seized ten guns and two grenades.
+It said that in just over a week, the troops deployed to Michoacan had seized 10 guns and two grenades.

 Limes are an absolute staple of Mexican cuisine.
 The Michoacan state government had acknowledged the producers' shutdowns in August, but claimed it was largely because growers were unhappy with the prices they were getting.